 PROMOTION MATERIALS & PRIVATE LESSONS

 Another often overlooked item is the usage of video footage and photos of the professional dancer’s performances.

 Make sure that it is spelled out clearly that the dancer has the right to use the video footage and photographs from his/her performances.

 I have seen this issue come up again and again and it’s best to cover this issue in writing before the festival begins.

 Both the organizer and the professional dancer should also agree on the hours that the dancer can conduct private dance lessons.

 Over the past 15 years, I have been fortunate to live and work in Europe, the Caribbean, North America, and Asia.
 I also traveled internationally frequently and was able to attend many weekend Salsa, Bachata, and or Kizomba festivals and events.

-Most of the best run festivals I have attended around the world have been small to medium size festivals held by a local dance association or school.
+Most of the best-run festivals I have attended around the world have been small to medium-sized festivals held by a local dance association or school.